Applications, nominations sought for new Kenosha County Racial and Ethnic Equity Commission

 “I am pleased that we’re now at the stage of seeking members to serve on this important commission, and I urge people with the desire to participate to submit their applications for consideration,” County Executive Jim Kreuser said.
 “Additionally, those who know someone whom they believe would be a valuable contributor can submit nominations to help further broaden the base of applicants.”

-More details about the commission, including links to the resolution creating it and the application and nomination forms, are available at https://www.kenoshacounty.org/2123/Racialand-Ethnic-Equity-Commission or by contacting the Office of the County Executive at 262-653-2600 or County.Executive@kenoshacounty.org.
+More details about the commission, including links to the resolution creating it and the application and nomination forms, are available online at www.kenoshacounty.org or by contacting the Office of the County Executive at 262-653-2600 or County.Executive@kenoshacounty.org.

 The application deadline is June 30.